- This story is regularly updated for relevance. Last updated; May 5, 2021

 Experts still believe the AstraZeneca vaccine is not effective enough at fighting the South African variant of the virus.
 After experts discovered the vaccine did not have a high enough efficacy against the South African variant, they halted its distribution in the region.

-The Pfizer news comes as a particular relief for the United States, where scientists predicted the U.K. strain would become the predominant variant by March 2021.
+The Pfizer news comes as a particular relief for the United States, where scientists predicted the U.K. strain would become the predominant variant by March 2021 and where that B.1.1.7 strain was reportedly putting more young adults in the hospital than before.

 Read more on the coronavirus vaccine: